Euris14/klipper-control-python/README.md

 ## TODO Learning:
-        In order to finish my code I need to learn how to first code a webhook, then be able to use that webhook on my website.
+        In order to finish my code I need to learn how to first code a webhook, then be able to use thatwebhook on my website.
 The most important thing right now to focus on is getting my current code to be, able to interact with flask, HTTP, and webhooks.

 ## TODO Moonraker API: